natescherer/OktaAdmin/README.md

 ## Getting Started

-PoshEmail is compatible with Windows PowerShell 5.1+ and PowerShell 6.0+ on Windows/Linux/macOS.
+OktaAdmin is compatible with Windows PowerShell 5.1+ and PowerShell 6.0+ on Windows/Linux/macOS.

 ### Prerequisites